Top

 Getting great sleep helps our kids learn better.
 They will have an easier time focusing and learning, in general, becomes easier.

-And a HUGE bonus of an early, easy 30-40 minute bedtime routine is that YOU get time each and every evening.
+And a HUGE bonus of an early, easy 30-40 minute bedtime routine is that YOU get time every evening.
 What would you do with 2-3 hours to yourself (or with your partner) every night?

 Wrap up